DilsherB/TODOProject/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> to run on your localhost just copy the whole project and open type following command in terminal.
+> to run on your localhost just copy the whole project, open it and type the following command in terminal.
 - npm start

 ### Setup

 > <p> git clone https://github.com/DilsherB/TODOProject.git</p>
-> cd webpack-demo
+> cd TODOProject

 <p align="right">(<a href="#readme-top">back to top</a>)</p>